-- A Seizure is a period of disturbed brain activity which can affect one or more parts of the body.
-Some, but not all seizures result in convulsions. - Status Epilepticus refers to a seizure activity lasting longer than five minutes. - Epilepsy is a brain disorder characterized by recurrent seizures.
-It is the most common type of seizure disorder. - A Convulsion is a sudden, violent, involuntary movement of parts of the body or the whole body.
+- A seizure is a period of disturbed brain activity which can affect one or more parts of the body.
+Some, but not all seizures result in convulsions. - Status epilepticus refers to a seizure activity lasting longer than five minutes. - Epilepsy is a brain disorder characterized by recurrent seizures.
+It is the most common type of seizure disorder. - A convulsion is a sudden, violent, involuntary movement of parts of the body, or the whole body.

-These are things that make it more likely a person will have a seizure :
+These are things that make it more likely a person will have a seizure:

 - A diagnosis of epilepsy

-- Changing doses of or discontinuing seizure medications
+- Changing doses of, or discontinuing, seizure medications

 - A history of seizures within the last five years

 - Brain injuries

 - Head injuries

 - High, uncontrolled fever

 - Blood levels of seizure medications that are too high or too low

-- Choking, cardiac arrest, or other event that causes an interruption in the flow of oxygen to the brain
+- Choking, cardiac arrest, or another event that interrupts the flow of oxygen to the brain

-- Low blood sugar or low blood sodium
+- Low blood sugar, or low blood sodium

 - Kidney disease or kidney failure